nelmio/NelmioApiDocBundle/Resources/doc/index.md

             # Required if http delivery is selected.
             type:     basic         # `basic`, `bearer` are supported

+            prefix: ~               # set if header delivery selected only.

             custom_endpoint: true   # default is `false`, if `true`, your user will be able to
                                     # specify its own endpoint